 Choosing an o-ring is very similar to selecting nuts and bolts.
 Selecting a bolt with a custom thread and pitch should be the last resort.
 Instead a standard size should be considered to meet the application requirements and be readily available.
 The same philosophy applies to o-rings.
 So to avoid this predicament take advantage of Apple Rubber’s standard o-ring inventory.

 The Society of Automotive Engineers designated AS568 as the o-ring standard.
 Dash numbers were assigned to specific sizes.
 For example, an o-ring with .739 ID X .070 C/S would be an AS568-018.
-For a full listing of AS568 sizes, go to download the AS568 PDF here.
 The important thing to note here is that these dash numbers/sizes are the standards.
 These sizes will be more readily available from an o-ring supplier.
 At Apple Rubber we carry various AS568 dash sizes, with multiple material and durometer selections in stock.
 The best odds to find an o-ring from stock are with an AS568 size.

 Another advantage in considering AS568 sizes are the established groove dimensions.
 The gland design has already been done for you.
 All dimensions to properly accept AS568 sizes are charted.
 Static and dynamic groove dimensions for piston and rod orientation as well as axial seal groove dimensions are documented.

 So with maximum availability and competitive pricing, tested and proven groove dimensions, one should first consider an AS568 size for the sealing requirement.